newjersey/navigator.business.nj.gov/content/src/display-content/business-formation/form-business-entity-intro.md

 This form will take about 5–10 minutes to complete.
 You will have completed formation and obtained an `Entity ID|entity-id` immediately after payment is received.

-If you want to submit `provisions|provisions` as part of your application, please use the Treasury's formation [website](https://www.njportal.com/DOR/BusinessFormation/CompanyInformation/BusinessName).
+If you want to submit `other provisions|provisions` as part of your formation, please use the [NJ Department of Treasury's filing application](https://www.njportal.com/DOR/BusinessFormation/CompanyInformation/BusinessName).